Supa Strikas: Coach

-David Ledige is the coach of Supa Strikas hailing from Kenya.
+David Ledige is the coach of Supa Strikas hailing from South Africa.
 He is often deemed to be the greatest coach in the Super League.
-Coach is also considered one of the greatest players of all time, played for Supa Strikas wearing the number 11 jersey during his younger days, and has a reputation for playing in all positions.
+Coach is also considered one of the greatest players of all time, played for Supa Strikas wearing the number 10 jersey during his younger days, and has a reputation for playing in all positions.
 Coach has been inducted into the Museum of Soccer and two other great players, Edwin and Golare.
 He is strongly notable for his tactics and his strategies.

 Spenza

 Spenza is Shakes's childhood best friend and a superfan of Supa Strikas.
 As a private investigator, he often helps Supa Strikas solve their problems on the field, particularly on sabotages from rival teams.
 He is always seen wearing a white hat and a magnifying glass at hand, and he loves to eat.
 He was a mechanic in earlier days.